-Senator Andrew Maynard is serving his third term in the Connecticut General Assembly, representing the 18th Senatorial District towns of Griswold, Groton, North Stonington, Plainfield, Preston, Sterling, Stonington, and Voluntown.
-First elected in November 2006, he is currently the Senate chair of the legislature’s Transportation Committee, vice chair of the Environment Committee and sitting member of the Appropriations.
+State Senator Andrew Maynard is serving his fifth term in the Connecticut General Assembly representing the 18th Senatorial District.
+First elected in November 2006, he is currently the Senate Chair of the legislature’s Transportation Committee.

 A graduate of Saint Bernard High School in Uncasville Connecticut, Senator Maynard received a degree in government from Connecticut College.
 He is a licensed real estate professional, and he currently lives in Stonington.

 Legislative Office Building

 Hartford, CT 06106-1591